Physician Assistant Program - Fort Lauderdale

 The programs in Ft.
 Lauderdale, Ft.
 Myers, Jacksonville, and Orlando are distinct.
 As such, applications must be made to each if you wish to be considered at all four.
 While admission requirements and prerequisites are similar, each considers applicants independently and there is no guarantee that an interview at one program will lead to an interview at another.

-No. Pre-requisites MUST be completed by the time of matriculation (starting the program) in June, but you must be enrolled in those classes by the time of your interview.
+No. Science prerequisites MUST be completed by the end of the fall semester prior to matriculation.
+The remainder of pre-requisites MUST be completed by the time of matriculation (starting the program) in June, but you must be enrolled in those classes by the time of your interview.
 It is possible to get accepted into the program contingent on completion of those courses with satisfactory grades.
 We make every attempt to accommodate individual situations, but you MUST complete courses by the time school starts.
 Proof of registration and progress may be required to verify such.

 There is no set number, but the more the better.
 It is important that one is very familiar with the career he/she is planning to make a commitment to.
 We value the type of experience more than total number of hours.
 Clinical experience is NOT required for admission, but will enhance your application substantially when compared to others that apply to the program.